🔍 공개 퀴즈 검색

 2. 23

-3. 12 ✓
+4. 12 ✓

 What are isotopes?

-1. Atoms with different protons
+1. Atoms of the same element with different neutrons ✓

 2. Different elements entirely